justBlindbaek/TraditionalModernDW/README.md

  - Utility pipeline to [scale Azure SQL database](https://learn.microsoft.com/en-us/azure/azure-sql/database/scale-resources)
  - Utility pipeline to refresh a Power BI data model

+You can either deploy the templates to Azure Data Factory or Azure Synapse Analytics.
+The functionality and cost of runing the pipelines is the same.

  ### Master pipeline to orchestrate a full ETL process
 It's easy to build the master pipeline, as it's just a matter of calling the other pipeline in the correct order and with the right parameters.
 Here is an example: